YuliyaSheparevic/hotel-search_QAEnv/QA_SETUP_DOC.md

       open -a Simulator
  - Verify Simulator Availability via Flutter: Run the command: flutter devices
-The simulator should appear in the list of connected devices.
+.The simulator should appear in the list of connected devices.

 5. **Clone and Build the Application**
  - Clone the repository and navigate to the project: